 - Understanding your disability, how it will affect your life as a student in and out of the classroom and be able to discuss it as needed to utilize support systems.

-- An understanding of your rights under the Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+- Understanding your rights under the Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Amendments Act (ADAAA) 2008.

-- Initiative to seek assistance for academic and other problems as appropriate.
+- Taking the initiative to seek assistance for academic and other problems as appropriate.

-- Regular frequent communication with parents, friends, classroom professors, academic advisors and support services personnel.
+- Keeping in regular communication with parents, friends, professors, academic advisors, and your Student Disability Services (SDS) counselor.
 Know what you want and how you are going to ask for it before you begin a conversation.
 If it helps you, practice in advance!